AgbaD/File-converter/README.md

 # File-converter
-A script that converts between .txt, .pdf and .wav files
+A script that converts .txt files to .pdf and .wav files

 # Requirements
 python==3.x